1. Home

 Plan for Lighting and AC Early

 Think electrical and ventilation first, not last.
 We recommend pre-cutting all necessary wiring channels, outlets, and AC vent openings during the prefabrication phase.
+For clients requesting complete shop setups, SteelPRO PBE offers factory pre-installation of lighting, AC, and wiring systems — all tested before shipment for plug-and-play installation on-site.
 This helps avoid costly changes later and keeps installation fast once on-site.

 As a container builder pursuing high quality, we use brand-new containers for every project, and before your unit is shipped, we’ll confirm all your interface needs in advance—including pre-embedded conduit and connection points, so everything’s ready for plug-and-play installation when it arrives.